 - metal work that could be used near his fire pit

-Find DIY Projects for the Kids to Make for Dad
+Find DIY Projects for the Kids to Make Your Husband

-In return for their free gift you can support their efforts by clicking on their links like the ads or buy the book they may be selling.You get something sentimental for dad and also support the blogger's work.
+In return for their free gift you can support their efforts by clicking on their links like the ads or buy the book they may be selling.You get something sentimental for your kids to make your husband and also support the blogger's work at the same time.

 Look at What People are Thinking About Purchasing on Pinterest

 Right before Father's Day, friends and family start pinning gift ideas.
 Pinterest is a great way to peer into what other people are thinking.
 You don't have to get the exact gift they pin.
 You can use it as research!
-If you know the dad they are pinning for is similar to your dad or husband you could use their pins while brainstorming for gifts.
+Look for friends who's husband is similar to yours and watch what they pin to help you think of a good gift.

 Edited by Elizabeth McGrory